frank-Regal/cs393r_starter/README.md

 ## Working Demos

 [![Alt text](/media/auto_robots_small.png)](https://www.youtube.com/watch?v=T1k6jVhmOvw)

 Click on image to open youtube video of simulation.

 ## Using this Repo
-Navigate to the correct branch to find the proper part of the SLAM package you need and clone.

 ### Prerequisites